as2038/as2038.github.io/README.md

 Folders:

-layouts - Contains the two layouts default.html and post.html
+layouts - Contains the two layout files default.html and post.html

 posts - Contains posts displayed on the blog page.